Adding live, water-based turtle plants are a great idea to spruce and liven up your turtle’s habitat. Here’s how to do it the right way.

 Java Fern is not a plant with naturally strong roots and attachments, so you will have to attach it yourself.

 The way you do this is to take some floss and strap its roots to an object like driftwood or some stones in your aquarium, and over time it naturally attach itself.
+By itself however, it will just float around your tank.
+You can buy a Java Fern online here on Amazon.

 Java Fern Live Aquatic Aquarium Plant